-This Creamy Tomato Soup with Cognac and Orange comes alive with the zest of an orange, orange juice and some very special spirit.
-We found this to be a beautiful bowl of late Summer goodness.
+Creamy Tomato Soup Recipe with cognac and orange.
+Tomato soup comes alive wit the zest of an orange, orange juice and some very special spirit We found this to be a beautiful bowl of late Summer goodness.

 Even though it’s been in the 90’s here in Denver, I feel as if soup season is upon us.
 And my tomato plants are loving this extended warm weather.
 Therefore I have a counter full of beautiful ripe fruit.
 This recipe calls for four pounds of ripe tomatoes, and I couldn’t think of a better way to use those vibrant garden-fresh tomatoes.

 Add a little cream, a hint of orange, a touch of clove, this is one soup that you can be sure will please everyone.

 We just returned from our Annual Fall Trip to Estes Park and Rocky Mountain National Park.
 If you’re interested in the area, Elk watching in Colorado, and traveling with dogs in Rocky Mountain National Park, I hope you take a look at the post.

 With that said, taking in all that fresh crisp mountain air has put me in the mood for soup.

 Creamy Tomato Soup Recipe with Cognac and Orange

 I hope you give this tomato soup with cognac and orange recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite creamy tomato soup recipe, let me know, I’d love to give it a try.